MicrosoftDocs/architecture-center/docs/framework/security/design-regulatory-compliance.md

 ---

 # Regulatory compliance

+A workload can have regulatory requirements, which may mandate that operational data, such as application logs and metrics, remain within a certain geo-political region.

-A workload can have regulatory requirements.
-These requirements might need strict security measures that affect the overall architecture and the selection and configuration of specific PaaS and SaaS services.
+These requirements may need strict security measures that affect the overall architecture, the selection, and configuration of specific PaaS, and SaaS services.
 The requirements also have implications for how the workload should be operationalized.

 ## Key points
 > [!div class="checklist"]
-> - Make sure that all regulatory requirements are known and well understood.
+> - Make sure that all regulatory and governance requirements are known, and well understood.
 > - Periodically perform external and, or internal workload security audits.
 > - Have compliance checks as part of the workload operations.
 > - Use Microsoft Trust Center.

 ## Review the requirements